 Northern Michigan University uses a student’s NMU e-mail account as its primary means of communicating official university business, including legally required information.
 As a condition of enrollment, all NMU students are required to use their assigned NMU e-mail accounts to receive communication from the university.

 If you are planning to graduate at the end of the winter semester, you must register for graduation so a final degree audit can be completed to verify your eligibility.
 Register online just the same way as you would for a course or contact the Student Service Center at 906-227-1221.
 The deadline is Thurs., Aug.
 29. After Aug.
 29, those students who plan to graduate in December (and did not register), will be required to complete a Request to Add Graduation form available from the Registrar's Office.

-The first tool is an electronic newsletter called Student Campus Connect.
-This is a modified version of the already existing faculty-staff newsletter, Campus Connect.
-The newsletter is delivered to student NMU email addresses twice a week, on Mondays and Thursdays, during the fall and winter semesters.
-The newsletter includes links to news reports, special features and periodic updates from the president and vice presidents.
-Student Campus Connect includes student announcements and links to the NMU calendar events.
+The blog is delivered to student NMU email addresses twice a week, usually on Mondays and Thursdays, during the fall and winter semesters.
+The blog includes links to news reports, special features and periodic updates from the president and vice presidents and links to the NMU calendar events.